Ronald Reagan: "Reaganomics" and the economy

+Reagan advocated a laissez-faire philosophy, and promoted a set of neoliberal reforms dubbed "Reaganomics", which included monetarism and supply-side economics.

 Taxation

-Reagan advocated a laissez-faire philosophy, and promoted a set of neoliberal reforms dubbed "Reaganomics", which included monetarism and supply-side economics.
-To achieve this, Reagan worked with boll weevil Democrats to pass tax and budget legislation in a Congress led by Tip O'Neill.
-He lifted federal oil and gasoline price controls on January 28, 1981, and later signed the Economic Recovery Tax Act of 1981 to dramatically lower federal income tax rates and require exemptions and brackets to be indexed for inflation starting in 1985.
+Reagan worked with the boll weevil Democrats to pass tax and budget legislation in a Congress led by Tip O'Neill, a liberal who strongly criticized Reaganomics.
+He lifted federal oil and gasoline price controls on January 28, 1981, and in August, he signed the Economic Recovery Tax Act of 1981 to dramatically lower federal income tax rates and require exemptions and brackets to be indexed for inflation starting in 1985.
+Amid growing concerns about the mounting federal debt, Reagan signed the Tax Equity and Fiscal Responsibility Act of 1982, one of the eleven times Reagan raised taxes.
+The bill doubled the federal cigarette tax, rescinded a portion of the corporate tax cuts from the 1981 tax bill, and according to Paul Krugman, "a third of the 1981 cut" overall.
+Many of his supporters condemned the bill, but Reagan defended his preservation of cuts on individual income tax rates.
+By 1983, the amount of federal tax had fallen for all or most taxpayers, with taxes for higher-income people decreasing the most.

 The Tax Reform Act of 1986 reduced the number of tax brackets and top tax rate, and almost doubled personal exemptions.
-Conversely, Reagan raised taxes eleven times, including the Tax Equity and Fiscal Responsibility Act of 1982 amid growing concerns about the mounting federal debt.
-The bill doubled the federal cigarette tax and rescinded a portion of the corporate tax cuts from the 1981 tax bill.
-By 1983, the amount of federal tax had fallen for all or most taxpayers, but most strongly affected the wealthy.

-Reagan said that the tax cuts would not increase the deficit as long as there was enough economic growth and spending cuts.
-His policies proposed that economic growth would occur when the tax cuts spur investments, which would result in more spending, consumption, and (ergo) tax revenue.
+To Reagan, the tax cuts would not have increased the deficit as long as there was enough economic growth and spending cuts.
+His policies proposed that economic growth would occur when the tax cuts spurred investments.
 This theoretical relationship has been illustrated by some with the controversial Laffer curve.
 Critics labeled this "trickle-down economics", the belief that tax policies that benefit the wealthy will spread to the poor.
 Milton Friedman and Robert Mundell argued that these policies invigorated America's economy and contributed to the economic boom of the 1990s.
-As for the 1982 tax increase, many of his supporters condemned the bill, but Reagan defended his preservation of cuts on individual income tax rates.
-According to Paul Krugman, "Over all, the 1982 tax increase undid about a third of the 1981 cut; as a share of GDP, the increase was substantially larger than Mr. Clinton's 1993 tax increase."